Mayor Adams in ‘Wonderland’

 Far from chastened, federal prosecutors accused Silver of taking $4 million in exchange for favors.
 He was convicted in 2015.
 Then, in 2016, the Supreme Court overturned yet another federal conviction of a state official — Governor McDonnell of Virginia — on bribery charges.
 The case had been brought under the aegis of Jack Smith, who is now pursuing President Trump with Javert-like zeal.
 Yet the Nine ruled eight to zero against the feds in the McDonnell case.

 Mr. Smith’s case against the governor had been hailed for “rooting out public corruption.”
 The justices, though, ended up expressing amazement at the weakness of the case.
-The attempt to punish Mr. McDonnell and his wife over the everyday give-and-take of politics “puts at risk behavior that is common,” Justice Stephen Breyer said in the ruling.
+The attempt to punish Mr. McDonnell and his wife over the everyday give-and-take of politics “puts at risk behavior that is common,” Justice Stephen Breyer said in oral arguments.
 “That is a recipe for giving the Justice Department and prosecutors enormous power over elected officials.”

 Does that sound familiar?
 In Silver’s case, McDonnell’s limiting of the definition of corruption led the riders of the Second Circuit to overturn his conviction.
 That prompted a Sun editorial to revisit the “famous question” of another vindicated politician, Raymond Donovan, who had once asked: “Which office do I go to get my reputation back?”
 Silver, though, did not escape jail.
 He was convicted in 2018 after a retrial on the corruption charges.